philbudden/dp203/apache_hadoop.md

 # Apache Hadoop

-- Open source software library framework maintained by the Apach Foundation
+- Open source software library framework maintained by the Apache Foundation

 - Allows distributed processing of large data sets across clusters of computers using simple programming models

-- Designed to scale-up from single serviers to thousands of machines
+- Designed to scale-up from single servers to thousands of machines

 - Each node offers local computation and storage

-- Designed to detect and handle failures at the appliation layer
+- Designed to detect and handle failures at the application layer

 - Hadoop constitutes:
     - [HDFS][hdfs]